jcmgray/cotengrust/README.md

 - `optimize_optimal(inputs, output, size_dict, **kwargs)`
 - `optimize_greedy(inputs, output, size_dict, **kwargs)`

 The optimal algorithm is an optimized version of the `opt_einsum` 'dp' path - itself an implementation of https://arxiv.org/abs/1304.6112.

+There is also a variant of the greedy algorithm, which runs `ntrials` of greedy, randomized paths and computes and reports the flops cost (log10) simultaneously:

+- `optimize_random_greedy_track_flops(inputs, output, size_dict, **kwargs)`

 ## Installation